This 3 episode lesson shows how to carve a rustic welcome sign featuring a cheerful swag of daisies.

-This 2 episode lesson shows how to carve two, intertwined calla lilies as a rustic housewarming/wedding present for newly weds.
+This 2 episode lesson shows how to carve two, intertwined calla lilies in low relief, as a rustic housewarming/wedding present for newly weds.
 These are truly unusual flowers and this project is a great challenge for beginners or anyone who wants to learn how to order your cuts for overlapping design elements.

 This 3 episode lesson shows how to carve the eagle, globe, and anchor emblem of the U.S. Marine Corps.
 There are a lot of overlapping elements in this projects and just 3/16" deep.

 This single episode lesson shows the process for carving a medallion inscribed with a household blessing in traditional Chinese calligraphy reading, "May you live ten-thousand generations."

 This single episode lesson shows how to carve incised outline lettering and covers several techniques to get these straight, sharp lines.

 This lesson teaches how to carve a kind of script lettering that seems to echo holiday cheer, especially in the words "Merry Christmas."
 This design could easily be personalized with a family name and given as a gift.